hookdeck/terraform-provider-hookdeck/templates/guides/getting-started.md

 This is a Mock destination which will accepts all of your events so you can inspect on Hookdeck's dashboard.

-Similarly, you can run `terraform apply` to create your new destination.
-As you should see, when running `terraform apply`, Terraform will show the plan and ask for your confirmation before executing it, so you don't need to run `terraform plan` beforehand.
+Now, run `terraform apply` to create your new destination.
+Terraform will show the plan and ask for your confirmation before executing it, so you don't need to run `terraform plan` beforehand.

-To learn more about what options you have with Hookdeck's Destination on Terraform, check out [its documentation here](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/destination).
+To learn more about what options you have with Hookdeck's Destination on Terraform, check out the [`hookdeck_destination` docs](https://registry.terraform.io/providers/hookdeck/hookdeck/latest/docs/resources/destination).

 ### Connection

-Lastly, you can create a Hookdeck connection to connect your newly created source and destination.
+Lastly, define a Hookdeck connection to connect the source and destination:

 ```hcl
 resource "hookdeck_connection" "my_connection" {